takoikatakotako/en.swiswiswift.com/content/post/2019-11-06/index.md

 +++
-title =  "cURL（curl）でアプリにプッシュ通知を送信する"
-url = "2019-11-06"
-date = "2019-11-06"
-description = "cURL（curl）でアプリにプッシュ通知を送信する"
-tags = [
+title =  "Sending push notifications to your app with cURL (curl)" url = "2019-11-06" date = "2019-11-06" description = "Sending push notifications to your app with cURL (curl)" tags = [
     "iOS",
 ]